ysaikai/ysaikai.github.io/_pages/research.md

 permalink: /research/
 ---

-I am interested in computational modeling and its applications to agricultural systems.
-The methods include machine learning, Bayesian optimization, and agent-based modeling.
-Recently, my focus has been on on-farm research in precision agriculture.
-It seems that on-farm research is a key feature in modern agriculture, where farmers maximize profits by systematically adapting to heterogeneous conditions within fields.
+The central thesis that drives my research is “agriculture as socio-ecological complex systems.”
+To help address challenging problems such as economically & environmentally sustainable agricultue, I train myself as a computational modeler in economics, machine learning and mathematics in general.
+Recently, I focus on leveraging the emerging data streams in precision agriculture (PA).
+To date, on-farm research is the most feasible way to make use of PA, where farmers maximize profits by systematically adapting to heterogeneous conditions within fields.

 ## Advisors
 I have been very fortunate to receive supportive and constructive advice from two distinct academics at UW-Madison: